kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Self-Consistent Field (SCF) Jobs/SCF.md

 **Purpose:** To determine the ground-state energy and electron density of a system.
 This is accomplished by self-consistently solving the Kohn-Sham equation and constructing discrete electron orbitals. ***Essential for more advanced calculation types.***

+When modelling more complex systems (vacancies, double-well potentials, etc), you may need to run *two seperate SCF jobs to reach convergence:* a Smear SCF job and a Fixed SCF job.
+Specifics about this process are inlcuded below and in [Smear vs. Fixed Occupations](https://github.com/kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/blob/main/Self-Consistent%20Field%20(SCF)%20Jobs/Smear%20vs.%20Fixed%20Occupations.md).

 **Package:** pw.x

 **Resource/Time Usage:** medium/high